Spinning black holes in astrophysical environments

 To solve the system of partial differential equations, we developed a high-precision version of the code presented in Ref.~\cite{Fernandes:2022gde}, originally developed by one of the authors, which combines a pseudospectral method with the Newton-Raphson root-finding algorithm.
 High-precision was required to reliably obtain physical solutions, as the energy density of the dark matter halo introduces steep gradients in the metric functions.
 This version employs arbitrary-precision arithmetic via the \texttt{DoubleFloats.jl} library \cite{sarnoff2022doublefloats} in \texttt{Julia}.
 Details on code, its validation and accuracy are provided in the \hyperref[suppmaterial]{Supplemental Material}.
 The code is publicly available at \cite{HighPrecisionSpinningBHs}, and can be freely used for future studies of rotating BHs in galaxies.

 \textbf{\textit{Results.}} The parameter space is vast: fixing the BH mass, it is determined by the BH spin, the mass of the halo, and the length scale $a_0$.
 Increasing $a_0$ while keeping the other parameters constant significantly complicates the numerical problem.
-For sufficiently large $a_0$ (low halo compactness $M_{\rm halo}/a_0$), the numerical method requires very high resolution due to steep gradients in the metric functions -- caused by the dark matter halo -- emerging within a narrow region of the radial coordinate.
+For sufficiently large $a_0$ (low halo compactness $M_{\rm halo}/a_0$), the numerical method requires very high resolution due to steep gradients in the metric functions emerging within a narrow region of the numerical grid.
+This occurs because around the characteristic length scale, $r\sim a_0$ (large values of $r$), the energy density profile transitions between different regimes: $\varepsilon \sim 1/r$ when $r\ll a_0$, while $\varepsilon \sim 1/r^4$ when $r \gg a_0$, as is characteristic of the Hernquist profile.
+We discuss this issue in more detail in the \hyperref[suppmaterial]{Supplemental Material}.
 For these reasons, we have focused on the case $M_{\rm halo} \approx 10 \MBH$ and $a_0 \approx 100 \MBH$, ensuring a clear hierarchy between $\MBH$, $\Mh$, and $a_0$, while keeping the computational cost manageable for a systematic study.
 This setup is sufficient for our primary objective: to investigate the impact of spin on BHs in astrophysical environments.
 We have also examined solutions with $M_{\rm halo} \approx 10 \MBH$ and $a_0 \approx 1000 \MBH$, finding that the qualitative conclusions remain consistent.